jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 26, 2013.md

 Q: High meat and high eggs, do you eat those on an empty stomach and you kind of separate them?

-A: Well, I like to buy eggs and buy meat.
+A: Well, I like to buy eggs and goodbye meat.

-Q: What is that?

 Q: What's that?